Why was Julius Caesar killed?

 Also, on special religious occasions, was permitted to wear a band of laurel leaves on his head, which resembled a victory crown.

-The Senate also announced that they were setting up a temple dedicated to the personification of his mercy (clementia), and recruited priests to staff it, which were called the Julian Luperci.
+The Senate also announced that they were setting up a temple dedicated to the personification of his mercy (clementia), and recruited priests to staff it, who were called the Julian Luperci.

 Finally, Caesar was allowed to make his own coins bearing his face.
 In the Roman mind, having a face on a coin was the equivalent of declaring Caesar to be either a king or a god.